openhab/openhab-addons/addons/binding/org.openhab.binding.network/README.md

 This is the case with a lot of devices and operating system (e.g. Windows 10).

 Many devices provide services on other TCP ports (web-frontends, streaming servers, ...), which you can use to confirm reachability.
 Most operating systems have options to list open ports.
-From another linux-based system, you may use namp to discover all connectable TCP ports on the device with the specified IP adress:
+From another linux-based system, you may use nmap to discover all connectable TCP ports on the device with the specified IP address:

 ```
 $ sudo nmap -Pn -sT -p- 192.168.0.42